types of paint

 Lacquer

-The matrix below shows you what finish works on each type of woodwork and the methods to apply it.
-The matrix also covers recommended drying time, thinners, the number of coats, and each paint type’s expected coverage.
+The matrix below shows what finishes are suitable for each type of woodwork.
+The matrix also covers recommended application methods, drying times, thinners, number of coats, and expected coverage.

 Note: Circle denotes compatibility.
 All surfaces must be clean, sound, dry and free from organic growth.
 Data source: Collins DIY Manual.